sunil-gumatimath/database-notebook/README.md

 - Practice assignments for each topic with consistent naming conventions
 - Comprehensive function examples with 40+ character functions and 20+ date functions

-**Database compatibility:** Primarily MySQL/MariaDB syntax with notes for Oracle and PostgreSQL.
+**Database compatibility:** Primarily MySQL/MariaDB syntax.
+Specific notes for Oracle and PostgreSQL differences may be found within individual SQL files.

 ## Repository Structure